1EdTech Learner Information Package Accessibility for LIP Conformance Specification

 Recipients of this document are requested to submit, with their comments, notification of any relevant patent claims or other intellectual property rights of which they may be aware that might be infringed by any implementation of the specification set forth in this document, and to provide supporting documentation.

-Copyright © 2003 IMS Global Learning Consortium.
+Copyright © 2003 1EdTech Consortium.
 All Rights Reserved.

 Permission is granted to all parties to use excerpts from this document as needed in producing requests for proposals.